brucou/-rxcc-state/README.md

 relating a user input to an action to be performed on the interfaced systems.
 That computation often has a logic [organized around a limited set of control states](#base-example).

-However, it is a very general tool, that have found miscellaneous applications in different contexts :
+However, state machines are a very general tool, that have found miscellaneous applications in unrelated contexts :

 - ES6 generators are transpiled to ES5 state transducers when there is no native support in browser (cf. facebook's [`regenerator`](https://github.com/facebook/regenerator))